Why is it important

 • The projects that located in nature sensitive areas are considered to have a significant potential impact on biodiversity, which are assessed based on the following criteria:

-• Biodiversity importance and richness of natural areas nearby the projects, based on the protected area databases and the International Union for Conservation of Nature (IUCN) Red List, to identify the type of protected areas, threatened floras and faunas’ presences, and their proximity to the projects.
+• Biodiversity importance and richness of natural areas nearby the projects, based on the protected area databases and the International Union for Conservation of Nature (IUCN) Red List of Threatened Species, to identify the type of protected areas, threatened floras and faunas’ presences, and their proximity to the projects.

 • Water Scarcity around project areas, based on water related risks mapping tool, AQUEDUCT Water Risk Atlas from World Resource Institute.